Observability Dashboard

 -

-Scroll down to view performance data grouped by action name, allowing users to analyze how specific tasks are being handled.
-For each action, the table shows:
+Scroll down to view detailed performance data grouped in a table.
+By default, the data can be grouped by action name.
+The table helps you analyse how specific tasks are being handled.
+For each grouped row, the table shows values such as:

 -

-Total Suggested: How many times the action was recommended to agents.
+Total Executed: How many times the task was executed.

 -